 Is the Office of Home Schooling open?

-In response to the COVID-19 public health emergency, New York City Department of Education school buildings and central offices are currently closed until further notice.
+In response to the COVID-19 public health emergency, New York City Department of Education central offices remain closed until further notice.
 Our staff is working remotely during this time.

 See below for a comparison of DOE Full-Time Remote Learning and Home School Learning for School Year 2020-21

 Fully remote instruction at home is provided by public school teachers.

 Students participate in a regular schedule of age-appropriate, standards-based remote learning from home every day.

 Instruction is provided by the parent/guardian (or instructor selected by parent/guardian) directly.